Lethja/Newth/Watcom/README.md

 ### Build for 16-bit (Real Mode)

 From the `Dos16` directory run `wmake -f th.mak` to build the project.
-A self contained 16-bit EXE binary called `TH.EXE` will be made and can be run from any path (including a floppy diskette) on any DOS 3.0+ computer.
+A self contained 16-bit binary called `TH.EXE` will be made and can be run from any path (including a floppy diskette) on any DOS 3.0+ computer.

 ### Build for 32-bit (DOS4GW)

 From the `Dos4g` directory run `wmake -f th.mak` to build the project.
-A 32-bit EXE binary called `TH.EXE` will be made and can be run from any path (including a floppy diskette) on any DOS 4.0+ computer with a 80386 compatible CPU. `DOS4GW.EXE` will need to either exist in a `%PATH%` directory or the same directory as `TH.EXE` for the program to function.
+A 32-bit binary called `TH.EXE` will be made and can be run from any path (including a floppy diskette) on any DOS 4.0+ computer with a 80386 compatible CPU.

+`DOS4GW.EXE` will need to either exist in a `%PATH%` directory or the same directory as `TH.EXE` for the program to function.
+Most programs opt to do the latter.
+To put a copy of `DOS4GW.EXE` in the same directory as `TH.EXE` run `COPY %WATCOM%\BINW\DOS4GW.EXE .`.

 # After building